Infosys CEO sees Q3 sales close to low end of outlook

 "One percent depreciation in rupee (leads to) a net inflow of some 30 basis points in margins," Shibulal said.

-"Margin wise, rupee is the savior.
+"Margin wise, rupee is the saviour.
 If we look back at 2008-09, when the whole top-line slid, all these companies' margins were good," Standard Chartered analyst Pankaj Kapoor earlier told Reuters.

 GROWTH PLANS